jfoucher/jfoucher.com/_posts/2011-08-18-remote-debugging-with-xdebug-and-phpstorm-on-ubuntu.markdown

 {% highlight bash %}sudo /etc/init.d/apache2 restart{% endhighlight %}
 And we that we are <strong>done</strong> on the server side of things
 <h3>Prepare PhpStorm</h3>
 Switch to the computer where PhpStorm is installed, and open your project.
-All you have to do is click on the "Accept debug connections" button, and activate Xdebug by using a browser extension.
-Here are four extensions to do this:
+All you have to do is click on the "Accept debug connections" button, and activate Xdebug by using a browser extension. ï¿½Here are four extensions to do this:
 <ul>
 	<li><a href="https://addons.mozilla.org/en-US/firefox/addon/58688">Firefox</a></li>
 	<li><a href="https://chrome.google.com/extensions/detail/eadndfjplgieldjbigjakmdgkmoaaaoc">Chrome</a></li>